Skip to main content

 • Kernel Size 15-30MB: Good (Standard config)

-• Kernel Size > 30MB: Consider disabling unneeded features
+• Kernel Size > 30MB: Consider disabling unused features

 #